rohitkjohnedu/my_yade/doc/sphinx/user.rst

 * Use existing spheres and clump them together:

-For this case the function :yref:`clump()<BodyContainer.clump>` can be used.
-One way to do this is to create a list of bodies, that should be clumped before using the :yref:`clump()<BodyContainer.clump>` command:
+For this case the function :yref:`clump()<BodyContainer.clump>` can be applied on a list of existing bodies:

 .. ipython::